uuosio/eos-with-evm/README.md

 ```

 ### Publish move ir code on test node
-Refer to [move-smart-contract-programming](https://github.com/uuosio/move-smart-contract-programming) for tutorials on write smart contract in move ir and test it.
+Refer to [move-smart-contract-programming](https://github.com/uuosio/move-smart-contract-programming) for tutorials on writing smart contract in move ir and test it.

 # Happy coding!
 Have fun with it!